Preparing for your family session

 DON'T wear golf shirts.
 Nothing against golfers, but golf shirts just do not photograph well, and polyester has a sheen to it that looks out of place next to other materials.

 DON'T wear graphic tees, shorts, flip flops, ball caps, or athletic shoes (shorts for kiddos are fine though!).
-Go with leather shoes or boots for dad, and wedges, booties or nice sandals for mom.
-For the kids, close-toed shoes or nice sandals are perfect.
+Go with leather shoes or boots for dad, nice sandals or booties for mom.
+For the kids, close-toed shoes (leather or neutral) or nice sandals are perfect.

 chang-family-fall-2020-thebigandbright-58.jpg